Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Simulation Study

 Determining the maximum profit, $V$, associated with a packet, is a challenging task.
 This value depends both on implementation details, as well as on proprietary commercial and business considerations.
 In order to have a diverse set of values, which model distinct QoS requirements, we set the maximum profit associated with a packet to $V=16$ throughout this section.

 The values $W=256$ and $V = 16$ imply a total of $8 \cdot 4 = 32$ potential classes for the algorithm to select from, respectively.
-The value of each characteristic for each packet is drawn from a Pareto-distribution, with average and standard deviations of 17.97 and 22.22 for packet work, and 3.66 and 3.20 for packet profit.
-The probability distribution function of the characteristics values is depicted in Figure \ref{fig:PDF_of_values}.
-Note, that for disallowing values above the maximum (256 for work values and 16 for profit values), all the cases where the randomly generated values were above the maximum were truncated, namely, treated as if the generated value was exactly the maximal value.
-Therefore the plot in Figure \ref{fig:PDF_of_values} shows a spike at its maximum.
+The value of each characteristic for each packet is drawn from an approximation of a Pareto-distribution as follows.
+First, we randomly generate numbers, following a Pareto-distribution.
+Next, numbers are rounded, to get integer values.
+Finally, for disallowing values above the maximum (256 for work values and 16 for profit values), all the cases where the randomly generated values were above the maximum were truncated, namely, treated as if the generated value was exactly the maximal value.
+The averages and standard deviations of the values obtained after this generation process are 17.97 and 22.22 for packet work, and 3.66 and 3.20 for packet profit.
+The schematic probability distribution function of the characteristics values is depicted in Fig.~\ref{fig:PDF_of_values}.
+Note the spike at its maximum, due to the truncation described above.
 Unless stated otherwise, we assume that $B=10$, $r = 1$ and each arriving packet is a $U$-packet with probability $\alpha = 0.3$.
 We thus obtain that the expected number of $U$-packets arriving during the HIGH state is $0.3 \cdot 10 = 3$ per cycle.

 As a benchmark which serves as an upper bound on the optimal performance possible, we consider a relaxation of the offline problem as a knapsack problem.
 Arriving packets are viewed as items, each with its size (corresponding to the packet's work) and value (corresponding to the packet's profit).
 The allocated knapsack size equals the number of time slots during which packets arrive.
 The goal is to choose a highest-value subset of items which fits within the given knapsack size.
 This is indeed a relaxation of the problem of maximizing throughput during the arrival sequence in the offline setting, since the knapsack problem is not restricted by any finite buffer size during the arrival sequence, nor by the arrival time of packets (e.g., it may ``pack'' packets even before they arrive).